Portsmouth line: Arrival at Epsom

 Sutton and Epsom were first reached by an extension of the London and Croydon Railway (L&CR) from West Croydon.
 This was promoted by the L&CR as an independent company, the Croydon and Epsom Railway (C&ER), and was originally proposed to be an atmospheric railway.

 In 1846 the C&ER merged with the L&CR, the London & Brighton Railway and others to form the LBSCR, and in 1847 the Croydon and Epsom route was completed as a conventional locomotive-hauled line under LBSCR auspices.
 It ran via Wallington, Sutton, Cheam and Ewell to an Epsom station on the east side of town.

 Extending to Leatherhead

-Twelve years later the independent Epsom and Leatherhead Railway (ELR) built a line from a new station on the west side of Epsom to Leatherhead, opening in February 1859 as single line with just one intermediate station, at Ashtead.
+Twelve years later the independent Epsom and Leatherhead Railway (ELR) built a line from a new station on the west side of Epsom to Leatherhead, opening in February 1859 as a single line with just one intermediate station, at Ashtead.
 The LSWR-promoted Wimbledon and Dorking Railway connected end-on at Epsom, opening in April 1859.
 On 8 Aug 1859 the LBSCR opened an extension from its existing Epsom station to the ELR.
 Within a year the ELR was jointly acquired by the LSWR and LBSCR.